kGehry23/C_Data_Structures/README.md

 # C_Data_Structures

 Implementation of the basic data structures written in C. All implementations include support for any data type.
-The Data_Structures folder includes implementations of:
+The data_structures folder includes implementations of:

     1. Linked Lists -> Singly Linked, Doubly Linked
     2. Stacks -> Classic Linked Implementation, Dropout Stack